texttest/website_2/index.md

 ## Command-line tools

 The command-line tools enable you to run existing test cases and report test results.
 First install a recent version of [Python](https://www.python.org/): 3.6 or higher.
-Then use pip to install texttest:
+We also recommend [creating a virtual environment](https://docs.python.org/3/library/venv.html) to run TextTest in.
+When you have activated your virtual environment, use pip to install TextTest:

-    pip install texttest
+    python -m pip install texttest

-Then you should be able to [run tests on the command line](/how_to_guides/texttest_cli.html) and [run tests unattended](/how_to_guides/batch_mode.html).
+You should now be able to [run tests on the command line](/how_to_guides/texttest_cli.html) and [run tests unattended](/how_to_guides/batch_mode.html).
 If you want to be able to create and maintain test cases, you will also need to install the development tools, as explained in the next section.

 ## Installing TextTest Development Tools